 Project Spotlights

-During 2015 routine coastal fisheries surveys, TRCA discovered five Asian Carp in Toronto Harbour.
+During 2015 routine coastal fisheries surveys, TRCA discovered five Invasive Carp in Toronto Harbour.

-To prevent the establishment of Asian Carp in Greater Toronto Area waters, TRCA has been actively surveying the Toronto regional waterfront since 2016 in partnership with Fisheries and Oceans Canada, and with support from the RBC Blue Water Project.
+To prevent the establishment of Invasive Carp in Greater Toronto Area waters, TRCA has been actively surveying the Toronto regional waterfront since 2016 in partnership with Fisheries and Oceans Canada.

-No additional Asian Carp have been found since the initial discoveries of five Asian Grass Carp during the summer of 2015.
+No additional Invasive Carp have been found since the initial discoveries of 2015.

-If you have seen an Asian carp or other invasive species please contact Ontario’s Invading Species Hotline (toll-free) 1-800-563-7711 or report it online at EDD MapS Ontario.
+If you have seen an Invasive Carp or other invasive species, please contact Ontario’s Invading Species Hotline (toll-free) 1-800-563-7711 or report it online at EDD MapS Ontario.

 Sea Lamprey

-In 2021, 953 invasive Sea Lamprey were caught and removed from two traps in the Humber River and Duffin’s Creek in partnership with DFO.
+In 2024, 5,797 invasive Sea Lamprey were caught and removed from three traps in the Humber River and Duffins Creek in partnership with DFO.

-In the 1940s and 50s sea lamprey had a significant role in the collapse of the lake trout and whitefish fisheries, which have both been historic economic mainstays of the Great Lakes fishery.
+In the 1940s and 1950s, Sea Lamprey played a significant role in the collapse of the lake trout and whitefish fisheries, which have both been historic economic mainstays of the Great Lakes fishery.

 TRCA continues to work with outside agencies that have a collaborative interest in fish community health for the benefit of not only TRCA’s jurisdiction but the Great Lakes Region overall.